Overview of Diabetes in the U.S.

 - Lower-extremity amputations

 The Centers for Disease Control and Prevention (CDC) estimates that 88 million adults in the U.S. have prediabetes.
-A person with prediabetes is at an increased risk of developing type 2 diabetes and other conditions.
-Type 2 diabetes accounts for approximately 95% of all cases of diabetes in the United States and is preventable with regular physical activity and healthy weight loss.
 A person with prediabetes is at an increased risk of developing type 2 diabetes.
-Lifestyle changes can prevent or delay the onset of type 2 diabetes.
-Evidence reviewed by the Community Preventive Services Task Force (CPSTF) supports intensive lifestyle interventions for diabetes management and combined diet and physical activity programs for diabetes prevention.
+Type 2 diabetes accounts for approximately 95% of all diabetes cases in the U. S. and is preventable with regular physical activity and healthy weight loss.
+The Community Preventive Services Task Force (CPSTF) recommends intensive lifestyle interventions for type 2 diabetes management and combined diet and physical activity programs for Type 2 diabetes prevention.

 Resources to Learn More

 An overview of the most common types of diabetes: type 1, type 2, and gestational diabetes.
 Written for individuals with diabetes and their families to better address diabetes care and management.

 Organization(s): National Institute of Health

 Organization(s): National Institutes for Health

 An interactive web-based risk assessment tool to help people identify if they have prediabetes.

 Organization(s): Ad Council